-Field Judge: Initial position is on the press box side of the field, at the bottom of the numbers, 10 yards behind the deepest receiver.
+Field Judge: Initial position is on the press box side of the field, at the bottom of the numbers, 5 yards behind the deepest receiver if that receiver is in the center of the field or closer to his sideline.
+If that receiver is clearly closer to the opposite sideline, he sets up 5 yards behind the deepest receiver.
 If the snap is from R's 45 (or closer), FJ's initial position should be on the goal line pylon.
 FJ is responsible for the 40-second (or 25 second) play clock.
 He should have 2 bean bags, one in each hand.
 He should be ready to mark any spot of first touching.
 He must also use his bean bag to mark the spot where the kick ends (the "post scrimmage kick spot").
 He should count the receiving team players and make the appropriate signal.
 The Field Judge has primary responsibility for ruling on valid and invalid fair catch signals, and for stopping the clock after a valid fair catch.
 Be alert for touching by Team R or Team K players.